Icelandjack/deriving-via/Paper.markdown

 (yuck)

-Our solution is to attach that "basic building block" as Haskell code, namely by attaching the behavior to a =newtype= "adaptor":
+Our solution is to codify that pattern; to give this "basic building block" a name by attaching its behaviour `newtype` "adaptor":

 ```haskell
 newtype App f a = App (f a)